Hilary Ng'weno: Personal life

-Hilary Ng'weno has been married to Fleur (née Grandjouan), once a native of France, for nearly fifty years.
-Mrs. Ng'weno, a naturalist, writer and former editor, holds a BSc degree in conservation from the University of Michigan.
-She has been actively involved in environmental issues in Kenya for more than forty years, serving as Honorary Secretary to NatureKenya, (formerly the East Africa Natural History Society).
-Their two daughters Amolo Ng'weno and Bettina Ng'weno are also distinguished achievers in education and media.
-The Harvard and Princeton educated Amolo served as deputy director of financial services for the poor at the Bill & Melinda Gates Foundation.
-In 1994, Amolo together with two other Kenyans, Ayisi Makatiani and Karanja Gakio, founded Africa Online, one of the first internet service providers in Africa.
-The three Kenyans met while still students in Cambridge, Massachusetts.
-Dr. Bettina Ng'weno is an associate professor of African American and African studies at the University of California, Davis.
+Hilary Ng'weno was married to Fleur (née Grandjouan), a native of France, for nearly fifty years.
+Fleur Ng'weno, a naturalist, writer, and former editor, holds a BSc degree in conservation from the University of Michigan.
+She has been actively involved in environmental issues in Kenya for more than forty years, serving as Honorary Secretary to NatureKenya (formerly the East Africa Natural History Society).
+Their two daughters, Amolo Ng'weno and Bettina Ng'weno, are also distinguished in education and media.
+The Harvard- and Princeton-educated Amolo served as deputy director of financial services for the poor at the Bill & Melinda Gates Foundation.
+In 1994, Amolo, together with two other Kenyans, Ayisi Makatiani and Karanja Gakio, founded Africa Online, one of the first internet service providers in Africa.
+The three met while students in Cambridge, Massachusetts.
+Bettina Ng'weno is an associate professor of African American and African studies at the University of California, Davis.

 Death

-Hilary Ng'weno died on July 7, 2021, at his home after a long illness according to his family.
-He leaves behind his wife Fleur Ng'weno, and two daughters Amolo and Bettina Ng'weno.
+Hilary Ng'weno died on July 7, 2021, at his home after a long illness, according to his family.
+He was survived by his wife, Fleur Ng'weno, and two daughters, Amolo and Bettina Ng'weno.